jobrunr/website/content/en/guides/authentication/_index.md

 ---
 title: "Authentication and Authorization Guides"
-description: Explore JobRunr Pro's comprehensive collection of authentication and authorization guides to secure your workflow effortlessly.
+description: Explore JobRunr Pro's comprehensive collection of authentication and authorization guides to secure your dashboard effortlessly.
 Learn how to implement robust user authentication and fine-tuned authorization controls with our step-by-step tutorials.
 draft: true
+weight: 15
 tags:
     - Auth
     - JobRunr Pro
+    - Dashboard
 ---

 # Authentication and Authorization Guides

-<p class="guides-list-description">Explore JobRunr Pro's comprehensive collection of authentication and authorization guides to secure your workflow effortlessly.
+<p class="guides-list-description">Explore JobRunr Pro's comprehensive collection of authentication and authorization guides to secure your dashboard effortlessly.
 Learn how to implement robust user authentication and fine-tuned authorization controls with our step-by-step tutorials.</p>